Storife/DRPN/README.md

 # DRPN
 Dense residual pyramid networks for salient object detection

+##requirement
+theano

-requirement: theano and lasagne
+lasagne

+PIL

-The trained model will be available later.
+The trained model will be available soon.